madskristensen/SingleFileGeneratorSample/README.md

 ```

 [See full Package class in the source](src/VSPackage.cs).

+> Note: if you don't have a *Package* class, add one to your project using the Add New Item dialog.
+The template is called *Visual Studio AsyncPackage* in VS 2017.7

 Now the generator is registered, and you can now manually give the Custom Tool property on files the *MinifyCodeGenerator* value.